AlterMannomann/sosl/setup/README.md

 To uninstall the SOSL database user, use the script [sosl_dba_cleanup.sql](sosl_dba_cleanup.sql).
 ## Schema objects
 To install or uninstall the schema objects use the description and scripts in [sosl_cmd](../sosl_cmd/README.md) or [sosl_sh](../sosl_sh/README.md), depending on the server version you want to run.
 This scripts will use the configured SOSL login configuration file and do not need any input.
-The configuration file of the server flavor ([sosl_config.cmd](../sosl_cmd/sosl_config.cmd), [sosl_config.sh](../sosl_sh/sosl_config.sh)) must be configured before if not using the defaults.
+The configuration file of the server flavor ([sosl_config.cmd](../sosl_cmd/sosl_config.cmd) or [sosl_config.sh](../sosl_sh/sosl_config.sh)) must be configured before if not using the defaults.

 Scripts available are
 - SOSL CMD server